dillonkearns/dillonkearns.github.io/_posts/2016-01-27-what-music-taught-me-about-agile.md

 ## The First Lesson

 At my first lesson, before even touching the piano, my teacher asked me to get into push-up formation on the floor.
 He wanted me to observe how much force the weight of my upper body carried at rest.
 Paradoxically, when your muscles tense less of this power is available to apply into the keyboard.
 Applying this weight is central to his method of producing a good sound from the instrument.
 Tension also reduces flexibility.
-Imagine throwing a ball starting with clenched muscles… you would have very little control and your throw would lack finesse and power.
+Imagine throwing a ball starting with clenched muscles.
+You would have very little control and your throw would lack finesse and power.

 My teacher saw everything as a potential exercise.
 There wasn't a clear separation between working on a piece of music and doing a formal exercise like a scale.
 Either way you systematically zero in on what needs improvement and refine it iteratively.
 That didn't mean play it without feeling.
 Quite the opposite, it meant playing with intent, focus, and discipline, and listening deeply to make sure every sound you produced was beautiful.